ironhack-labs/lab-javascript-basic-algorithms/README.md

   i.e. `"nhoJ"`

   3.3 Depending on the [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order) of the strings, print:
-    - `The driver's name goes first.`
+    - `The driver's name goes first.` <br>
     - `Yo, the navigator goes first definitely.`
     - `What?!
-You both got the same name?`
+You both have the same name?`

 ### Bonus Time!

+#### Bonus 1:
 Go to [lorem ipsum generator](http://www.lipsum.com/) and:
   - Generate 3 paragraphs.
 Store the text in a variable type of string.
   - Make your program count the number of words in the string.
   - Make your program count the number of times the Latin word [`et`](https://en.wiktionary.org/wiki/et#Latin) appears.

+#### Bonus 2:

+Ask the user for a new string and check if it's a [Palindrome](https://en.wikipedia.org/wiki/Palindrome).
+Examples of palindromes:
+  - "A man, a plan, a canal, Panama!"
+	- "Amor, Roma"
+	- "race car"
+	- "stack cats"
+	- "step on no pets"
+	- "taco cat"
+	- "put it up"
+	- "Was it a car or a cat I saw?" and "No 'x' in Nixon".

 ## Extra Resources